sqlxpert/aws-tag-sched-ops/readme.md

 ### Naming Conventions

-* AWS imposes some character set restrictions.
-This project replaces known forbidden characters with with `X`.
+* This project replaces characters forbidden by AWS with `X`.
 * The name consists of these parts, separated by hyphens (`-`):

   |#|Part|Example|Purpose|